2019 Reed Bank incident

+Background

-BackgroundF/B Gem-Ver sailed from San Jose, Occidental Mindoro, on 29 May 2019, with 22 crewmen led by captain Junel Insigne.
+F/B Gem-Ver sailed from San Jose, Occidental Mindoro, on 29 May 2019, with 22 crewmen led by captain Junel Insigne.

 The vessel was rammed and sunk on 9 June 2019 by another ship described as Chinese by the crew while anchored near Reed Bank in the South China Sea.
 The whole sea is claimed by China as its territory, while a 2016 arbitration ruling determined the area to be within the Philippines' exclusive economic zone.

 The ship that rammed F/B Gem-Ver left the crew floating at sea.
 Two of the crewmen managed to reach TGTG-90983-TS, a Vietnamese fishing vessel, after two hours of paddling; the rest of the crew were later rescued by this Vietnamese vessel, which sailed from Tiền Giang Province, Vietnam, in the southern Mekong Delta.
 The Filipino crewmen were turned over to the Philippine Navy and were taken aboard BRP Ramon Alcaraz.
 All but one of the 22 crew members returned home to San Jose, Occidental Mindoro, on 14 June 2019.
 A lone crewman was left behind to oversee the towing of the barely floating wreckage of their wooden boat back to its home port in San Jose.

 Jay Batongbacal, director of the University of the Philippines Institute for Maritime Affairs and Law of the Sea, stated that the incident was unprecedented; it was the first time that Chinese maritime assets "deliberately rammed, sank, and abandoned a Filipino fishing vessel in the West Philippine Sea (the name used by the Philippine government to refer to parts of the South China Sea)."
 He further added that the incident could prove to be a tipping point in Sino-Filipino relations in the South China Sea; if no satisfactory action is passed on the part of China, it could "herald a new phase in Philippine-China interaction in the West Philippine Sea: one where we (the Philippines) will be forced out of the West Philippine Sea."